 (19) No, you are not the children of chaos, but the children of love, of intelligence and subtle harmony.
 Because of the softness and of the very high reliability of the electromagnetic activity of the matter, which is the science and the strength of the Almighty, everything is stable and quiet in the eternal universe.
 Within it, the devastating cataclysm is absolutely excluded.

 (20) It is now evident that if we don't know the principle of existence of the celestial bodies (integration – disintegration), which is also the principle of existence of all beings, the understanding of the universe is completely excluded.
-And if we don't grasp God who is the reason for the universe to be, this time all the doors will close in front of us, and any judgment is reversed in relation to the real.
-How would it be possible for those who scrutinize the sky continuously, by not knowing the principle of existence of the celestial bodies and the worlds, can capture the wonder they observe?
-They notice only what is there and imagine things without understanding.
-So, to value themselves, they revile God with defaming remarks which hurt the consciousness, to the heart of children.
-But hold our anger against these men, who were, and who aren't any longer.
+And if we don't grasp God who is the reason for the existence of the universe, this time all the doors will close in front of us, and all judgment is reversed in relation to reality.
+How would it be possible then that those who continuously scrutinize the sky, not knowing the principle of existence of the celestial bodies and the worlds, could capture the wonder they observe?
+They only notice what is there and imagine things without understanding.
+Then, to value themselves, they revile God with defaming remarks which hurt the conscience, up to the hearts of children.
+But let us hold our anger against these men, who were, and who are already no more.

-(21) According to what we have just seen on the galaxies, whose reason for being is to make worlds live at the top of which there is always the man, we shall say: regarding life and its evolution, this one manifests itself within a cluster as it manifests in a galaxy adult?
-I answer at first that life never evolves, because it is the life of the Father which is eternal and perfect, and what is eternal and perfect doesn't evolve.
-They are creatures created in response to the living conditions of the moment which differ until the coming of men, and not the life which is in them.
-And it is the working time of the celestial bodies which is important for the path of life, and not the distance that they travel within their galaxy.
+(21) According to what we have just seen on the galaxies, whose reason for being is to make worlds live at the top of which there is always man, we shall say: regarding life and its evolution, does it manifests itself within a cluster as it manifests in an adult galaxy?
+I answer first of all that life never evolves, because it is the life of the Father which is eternal and perfect, and that what is eternal and perfect doesn't evolve.
+It is the creatures created in response to the living conditions of the moment which differ until the coming of men, and not the life which is within them.
+And it is the duration of the work of the celestial bodies which is important for the path of life, and not the distance that they travel within their galaxy.

-(22) Always let us compare a galaxy to a herd; because what happens in the herd, as much by the births as by the disappearances, happens also in a large wheel.
+(22) Let us again compare a galaxy to a herd; because what happens in the herd, both through births and disappearances, happens also in a large wheel.
 As there are small and large herds, there are small and large galaxies.
-And as in a large or a small herd the individuals are similar, the celestial bodies and worlds are similar to a small or a large galaxy.
+And just as in a large or a small herd the individuals are similar, the celestial bodies and the worlds are similar in a small or a large galaxy.

-(23) It is certain that it is only with the study of solar family that we can understand the galactic formations.
-Indeed, if one ignores that it is the planet which becomes star having given birth to satellites, we can by no means explain the existence and the movement of the galaxies, nor their reason for being which is the one to make live myriads of worlds.
-And since stars will be born in solar family, we understand that the Sun can't bring its celestial bodies intended to shine and support their own world.
+(23) It is certain that it is only with the study of the solar family that we can understand the galactic formations.
+Indeed, if one ignores that it is the planet which becomes star having given birth to satellites, we can by no means explain the existence and the movement of the galaxies, nor their reason for being which is the one to make myriads of worlds live.
+And since stars will be born in the solar family, we understand that the Sun can't take along its celestial bodies intended to shine and support their own world.
 The Sun will thus arrive in the heart of the Galaxy with only Mars, the Earth, the Moon, Venus and Mercury.

-(24) The breathing of the Sun, directed against the breathing of the other stars, gives the impression that these stars are very far from us.
-Certainly, they are as it will appear with the study of the waves, but not as much as it is said.
-That is why, and knowing that Jupiter will be linked to the Sun when it will shine like it, we conclude from this that the Sun must also be linked to a star.
-As the ring of the Sun has an effect on the atmosphere of Jupiter, and the experience of the candle demonstrates that electrons can blow burning gases, we conclude from this that the Sun is really linked to another star by a ring, because this ring also leaves traces in its atmosphere on fire.
+(24) The breath of the Sun, directed against the breath of the other stars, gives the impression that these stars are very far from us.
+Certainly, they are as they will appear with the study of the waves, but not as much as it is said.
+That is why, and knowing that Jupiter will be linked to the Sun when it will shine like it, we conclude that the Sun must also be linked to a star.
+As the ring of the Sun has an effect on the atmosphere of Jupiter, and as the candle experiment demonstrates that electrons can blow even burning gases, we conclude that the Sun is really linked to another star by a ring, because this ring also leaves traces in its burning atmosphere.
 These traces are these famous black spots which block its disc and that are comparable to the chasm made by the ring of the Sun in the atmosphere of Jupiter.

 (25) A planet doesn't breathe, but a star does.
-And this breathing causes differences of rings' behaviour at the contact of the celestial body.
-Thus, if Jupiter (which doesn't blow) satisfies the conditions of the formation of an oval spot on one side of its disc, this cannot be the same for the Sun which blows with power the essence that it returns to the universe.
-That is why the ring on which the Sun is sitting isn't as concentrated as the one on which Jupiter is sitting, but rather dilated by its breath.
-And the electrons of this ring go to the contact of its mass as they can, forming spots (abyss) which appear black in contrast to the rest of the atmosphere on fire.
+And this breath causes differences in the behaviour of the rings in contact with the celestial body.
+Thus, if Jupiter (which doesn't breathe) satisfies the conditions for the formation of an oval spot on one side of its disc, it cannot be the same for the Sun which breathes with power the essence that it returns to the universe.
+This is why the ring on which the Sun is sitting isn't as concentrated as the one on which Jupiter is sitting, but rather dilated by its breath.
+And the electrons of this ring go in the contact with its mass as they can, forming spots (abysses) which appear black in contrast with the burning remain of the atmosphere.

 (28) Knowing that the Sun suddenly increases its activity every eleven years, we are rather inclined to think that it is like Saturn.
 That is, because this regular changes of activity is due to the influence of a sister planet which revolves around its mother in eleven years, as does Jupiter around the Sun.
 Indeed, when Saturn will shine and recede from the Sun, Jupiter (not yet star) nevertheless will continue to revolve around the Sun in eleven years.
 It is the same pattern.
 We can then conclude that the Sun must occupy in its original family the place that Saturn occupies in its family.
 This means that there would be at least one or two stars sisters of the Sun which are his elders, and one star to come which would be its youngest and the one which influences it every eleven years during its passage.
 Therefore, upstream of the Sun, there would be one or two worlds cousins of ours, and downstream a world to come.
 If two worlds really precede us on the path of life, they are worlds of angels who know us very well, and worlds which have passed through the same path where our own world passes today.
 As for the world to come, downstream, it will be what our own world was since the Sun shines; because all the worlds of the Galaxy follow the same path.

 (29) Do not these revelations fill you with enjoyment?
-Ah! my children, in the sky nothing is the same to your eyes, and in your hearts everything changes.
+Ah! my children, in the sky nothing is the same in your eyes, and in your hearts everything changes.
 Life finds all its meaning this time.
-For, is it not wonderful to know that we aren't alone in the vastness, and that we live eternally in worlds always different?
-The greatness of the Almighty is our enjoyment, and his love our strength, because He has called each of us in the living world to be His dwelling and His temple.
-Now, we understand.
+For, is it not wonderful to know that we aren't alone in the vastness, and that we live eternally in worlds that are always different?
+The greatness of the Almighty is our enjoyment, and his love our strength, because He has called each of us in the world of the living to be His dwelling place and His temple.
+Now, we understand it.

 (30) On this, Jesus answers those who accuse him of calling God his Father:

-Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because whatever the Father does the Son also does.
-For the Father loves the Son and shows him all he does.
-Yes, and he will show him even greater works than these, so that you will be amazed.
+Verily, verily, I say unto you, the Son can do nothing by himself, he only does that which he sees the Father do; and whatsoever the Father does, the Son also does likewise.
+For the Father loves the Son, and shows him all that he does; and he will show him greater works than these, so that you may be amazed.

-Since Jesus said that God will show his son greater works than those which are the subject of the Scriptures, is that you are in the fulfilment of this word today, with me showing you also that God and men are one in the vastness of the universe.
+Since Jesus said that God will show his son greater works than those which are the subject of the Scriptures, it is that you are in the fulfilment of this word today, with me who is also showing you that God and men are one in the vastness of the universe.